bdunton9323/blockchain-playground/README.md

    ```
 2. This will take a minute to come up.
 Run `docker ps` and Make sure you see `mariadb` in the list of running containers

-   You can Connect to the database with your favorite tool.
+   mainYou can Connect to the database with your favorite tool.
 I use `mysql-client` from the linux package manager.
 Connect
    with the following credentials:
    - username: db_user
    - password: mysqlPassword